SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Setting

-\textbf{Fidelity desiderata.} As in previous literature~\citep{norcliffe.2023}, we measure the closeness of $\mathcal{D}_\mathrm{syn}$ to $\mathcal{D}_\mathrm{real}$ along two main dimensions: \begin{enumerate}[label=(\roman*),leftmargin=15pt] \item \textit{Covariate distribution fidelity.} Here, the idea is to generate patient samples that have similar characteristics (e.g., age, gender, etc.) as the original dataset.
+\textbf{Fidelity desiderata.} As in previous literature~\citep{norcliffe.2023}, we measure the closeness of $\mathcal{D}_\mathrm{syn}$ to $\mathcal{D}_\mathrm{real}$ along four main dimensions: \begin{enumerate}[label=(\roman*),leftmargin=15pt] \item \emph{Covariate fidelity.} Here, the idea is to generate patient samples that have similar characteristics (e.g., age, gender, etc.) as the original dataset.
 Optimally, $\mathcal{D}_\mathrm{real}$ and $\mathcal{D}_\mathrm{syn}$ should be drawn from the same distribution $P$.
-This similarity can be quantified via distances such as the Jensen–Shannon distance or the Wasserstein distance. \item \emph{Downstream performance.} The aim is to generate data that allow training survival models on synthetic samples and evaluating them on real outcomes.
+This similarity can be quantified via distances such as the Jensen–Shannon distance or the Wasserstein distance. \item \emph{Survival-specific fidelity.} We assess whether the synthetic data $\mathcal{D}_\mathrm{syn}$ capture the temporal structure of the survival process.
+This includes the Event-Time Divergence (ETD) metric, which compares covariates of individuals experiencing events in similar time intervals, and temporal distribution plots for censored and uncensored events. \item \emph{Overall fidelity.} To evaluate fidelity across all variables, we report the Shape metric~\citep{shi.2024}, which incorporates $T$ and $E$ and compares marginal distributions, and provide normalized marginal histograms for $X$, $T$, and $E$ to compare real and synthetic marginal distributions. \item \emph{Survival analysis performance.} The aim is to generate data that allow training survival models on synthetic samples and evaluating them on real outcomes.
 This follows the idea of \emph{train on synthetic, test on real} (TSTR) to assess the ability of the synthetic data to be used for real-world applications \citep{esteban.2017}.
 In our case, we evaluate whether the synthetic data $\mathcal{D}_\mathrm{syn}$ preserves event-time structure.
 We report the concordance index~\citep{harrell.1982} (C-index), which measures correct risk ranking, and the Brier score~\citep{brier.1950}, which measures the accuracy of predicted survival probabilities. \end{enumerate} Below, we develop a diffusion model tailored to survival data, yet where preserving censoring is non-trivial.
 Unlike standard diffusion models, our method incorporates a censoring-aware objective to generate synthetic data with event-time and censoring patterns that align with the real data $\mathcal{D}_\mathrm{real}$.